-Patients who have coagulation disorders or are receiving drug therapy that interferes with haemostasis should be carefully observed if naproxencontaining products are administered.
+Patients who have coagulation disorders or patients who are receiving drug therapy that interferes with haemostasis should be carefully observed if naproxen-containing products are administered.

-Patients at high risk of bleeding or those on full anticoagulation therapy (e.g. dicoumarol derivatives) may be at increased risk of bleeding if given naproxen-containing products concurrently.
+Patients at high risk of bleeding or those on full anti-coagulation therapy (e.g. dicoumarol derivatives) can be at increased risk of bleeding if given naproxencontaining products concurrently.